Ilya Bryzgalov: Personal life

 Bryzgalov and his wife, Yevgeniya, have a daughter, Valery, and a son, Vladislav.
 The family lived in Yorba Linda, California, during Bryzgalov's tenure with the Anaheim Ducks.
 He spent five summers attending college in Russia, where he earned his degree, allowing him to teach and coach in Russian schools.
 He reads books and enjoys studying philosophy.
-Bryzgalov is the proud owner of a Siberian husky, a breed of dog he considers very beautiful.
+Bryzgalov once owned a Siberian husky, a breed of dog he considers very beautiful.
 In HBO's 24/7 Flyers/Rangers: Road to the NHL Winter Classic series, he compared his dog to a "hot blonde girl".